jenhausu/3rd-Party-Library-for-iOS/README.md

 ## Tools
 1. [VVDocumenter-Xcode](https://github.com/onevcat/VVDocumenter-Xcode) : Xcode plug-in which helps you write Javadoc style documents easier.
-2. [Tweaks](https://github.com/facebook/Tweaks) : An easy way to fine-tune, and adjust parameters for iOS apps in development.
-3. [nimbus](https://github.com/jverkoey/nimbus) : Nimbus is a toolkit for experienced iOS software designers.
+2. [Nimbus](https://github.com/jverkoey/nimbus) : Nimbus is a toolkit for experienced iOS software designers.
 It provides well-documented, modular components that solve a number of common iOS software requirements.
 This includes: a rich text label with hyperlinks; a web view controller; a simple approach to table models, radio groups, and table actions; standardized interapp communication, and powerful debugging tools, amongst many other features.
+3. [FLEX](https://github.com/Flipboard/FLEX) : FLEX (Flipboard Explorer) is a set of in-app debugging and exploration tools for iOS development.
+4. [Tweaks](https://github.com/facebook/Tweaks) : An easy way to fine-tune, and adjust parameters for iOS apps in development.
-2. [JSONKit](https://github.com/johnezang/JSONKit) : (warning!
+5. [JSONKit](https://github.com/johnezang/JSONKit) : (warning!
 This project hasn't update for three years.
 So I'm not sure this is a good library or not.)

 ## Snippets
-1. [burczyk/XcodeSwiftSnippets](https://github.com/burczyk/XcodeSwiftSnippets) : Swift code snippets for Xcode
+1. [XcodeSwiftSnippets](https://github.com/burczyk/XcodeSwiftSnippets) : Swift code snippets for Xcode
-2. [schukin/Fucking-Block-Syntax-Autocompletion](https://github.com/schukin/Fucking-Block-Syntax-Autocompletion) : Xcode snippets for fucking block syntax
+2. [Fucking-Block-Syntax-Autocompletion](https://github.com/schukin/Fucking-Block-Syntax-Autocompletion) : Xcode snippets for fucking block syntax

 ## Payment
 1. [PaymentKit](https://github.com/stripe/PaymentKit) : Easily accept payments on iOS